Area codes 610, 484, and 835

 Area codes 610, 484, and 835 are telephone overlay area codes in the North American Numbering Plan (NANP) for the eastern and southeastern regions of Pennsylvania.
 The numbering plan area (NPA) includes regions to the west of Philadelphia and the cities Allentown, Bethlehem, and Reading.
-It includes much of the Delaware Valley, including almost all of Delaware County, most of the Philadelphia Main Line, and all of the Lehigh Valley.
+It includes much of the Philadelphia metropolitan area, including almost all of Delaware County, most of the Philadelphia Main Line, and all of the Lehigh Valley.

 History

 Area code 610 was placed in service on January 8, 1994, in an area code split from numbering plan area 215, which had been the entire southeast quadrant of Pennsylvania since 1947.
 Permissive dialing of both 215 and 610 continued until the morning of January 7, 1995.
 It was Pennsylvania's first new area code since the definition of the area code system in 1947.

 Three exchanges which would have switched to 610 were instead switched to 717, the area code for most of the eastern half of the state outside of the lower Delaware and Lehigh Valleys.
 The central office prefixes were 267 at Denver, 445 at Terre Hill, and 484 at Adamstown with 267 being renumbered as 717-336 because 717-267 was already in use at Chambersburg.
 These exchanges were all served by independent, non-Bell telephone companies, which sought to consolidate their eastern Pennsylvania customers into one area code and would have had to change area codes regardless.

 This was intended as a long-term solution, but further growth in the region over the subsequent five years, and the proliferation of cell phones and pagers, spurred the introduction of area code 484 as an overlay for the 610 region on June 5, 1999, along with the introduction of mandatory ten-digit dialing.

 In May 2000, area code 835 was established by the Pennsylvania Public Utility Commission as an additional code for the 610/484 overlay and was intended to be implemented in 2001.
 However, newly developed, more efficient number pooling measures were introduced instead, eliminating the immediate need for the new area code.
 The Commission formally withdrew plans for the new code on June 23, 2005, although the code remained reserved for later use within Pennsylvania if necessary.
 Area code 835 was eventually approved by the Public Utility Commission on December 2, 2021.
 Assignment of central office codes in the new area code began on September 2, 2022.